443eb9/bevy_entitiles/README.md

 # Bevy EntiTiles 🗺️

-A tilemap library for bevy.
-With many great utilities built in.
+A 2d tilemap library for bevy.
+With many useful features built in.

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )